 Please leave a comment below if you agree that Chromebooks are perfect for frequent travelers and people who like to pack technology for a vacation.
 Also do you have any Chrome store extensions or apps to recommend for travel?

-Note: Google, Chromebook, Pixel, Microsoft, Apple, Mac, Windows, Office and other mentioned brands are all trademarks ™ or registered trademarks ® of their respective owners.
+Note: Google, Chromebook, Pixel, Microsoft, Apple, Mac, Windows, Office and other mentioned products and brands are all trademarks ™ or registered trademarks ® of their respective owners.
 Some links in the post are to affiliate vendors where a commission may be earned, but this never affects the content nor costs the reader.

 Going on Vacation Soon?